What does the octane rating of gas mean – and do I really need premium?

-What’s engine knock and why should I care?
+What’s engine knock, and why should you care?
 I’m glad you asked.

 In order to talk about engine knock, we’re going to have to talk a bit about how the gas engine in your car works.
 I’m going to keep this pretty basic and just discuss the parts that are relevant to this discussion, but if you’d like to know more I recommend this article over at How Stuff Works.

 The internal combustion engine creates power by burning a mixture of air and gasoline in a combustion chamber — the cylinders of your engine.

 Air and fuel are sprayed into the cylinder, the piston compresses the mixture by pushing up towards the top of the engine, the spark plug ignites the compressed mixture, and the resulting small explosion pushes the piston back down.
 This cycle repeats over and over, a couple of thousand times per minute.